Kernel-based Methods for Stochastic Partial Differential Equations: Acknowledgments

 \section{Acknowledgments}

-The author would like to express his gratitude to Prof. Igor Cialenco (Chicago) and my advisor, Prof. Gregory Fasshauer (Chicago) for their guide and assistance of this research topic at Illinois Institute of Technique, Chicago.
-The author would also like to thank the following people for their helpful suggestion and discussion: Prof. Uday Banerjee (Syracuse), Prof. Michael Griebel (Bonn), Prof. Klaus Ritter (Kaiserslautern), Prof. Ian Sloan (Sydney) and Prof. Xu Sun (Wuhan).
+The author would like to express his gratitude to Prof. Igor Cialenco and my advisor, Prof. Gregory E. Fasshauer, for their guide and assistance of this research topic at Illinois Institute of Technique, Chicago.